spacetelescope/jdaviz/docs/imviz/plugins.rst

 1. Load image(s) in Imviz (see :ref:`imviz-import-data`).
 2. Draw a region over the object of interest (see :ref:`imviz_defining_spatial_regions`).
-3. Select the desired image using the :guilabel:`Data` drop-down menu.
+3. Select the desired image using the :guilabel:`Data` dropdown menu.
-4. Select the desired region using the :guilabel:`Subset` drop-down menu.
+4. Select the desired region using the :guilabel:`Subset` dropdown menu.
 5. If you want to subtract background before performing photometry, you have the following 3 options.
 Otherwise if your image is already background subtracted, choose "Manual" and leave the background set at 0: